SenhorLucas/SenhorLucas.github.io/docs/content/posts/sed.md

 `sed` is capable of doing simple search and replace (regex based), delete lines, add lines or even reverse the lines of a file.

-I've been using the word "file" here, and that includes `stdin`.
+FYI: I've been using the word "file" here, and that includes `stdin` and `stderr`.

 The simples usage